Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Refer to 12:00 as **12 noon** or **12 midnight** to avoid causing confusion.
 The designations **noon** and **midnight** should be lower case.

 An exception is UX writing that addresses an event taking place solely in one country, in which case elements like **UTC-8** or **UTC-5** can look odd.
-Use the popular time indication in the country or region instead, and in upper case.
+Use the popular time indication in the country or region instead, and in the upper case.
 Even if some countries may have more than one standard time, only use one.
 Common names of time zone are listed below.

 |**Country or Region**|**Name**|**Offset**|**Commence**|
 |:----|:----|:----|:----|